๐Ÿ”” Pennsylvania Eviction Notice Laws

 Hearing Scheduled

 The court schedules a hearing, typically 7โ€“15 days after filing.
-The tenant receives notice of the hearing date.
-Both parties must appear at the scheduled hearing.
+Both parties receive notice of the hearing date.

 4